 Amenity.
-A positive element or elements that contribute to the overall character or enjoyment of a property or a area.
-For example, open space, trees, freedom from noise and disturbance.
+A positive element or elements that contribute to the overall character or enjoyment of an area.
+For example, open land, trees, historic buildings and the inter-relationship between them, or less tangible factors such as tranquillity.

 Appearance.
 The aspects of a building or place within the development which determine the visual impression the building or place makes, including the external built form of the development, its architecture, materials, decoration, lighting, colour and texture.
 (As defined in article 2 of the Town and Country Planning (Development Management Procedure) (England) Order 2015).